nextcloud/forms/README.md

 ```

 ### Enable the App
-- Open NextCloud in your browser of choice (Chrome)
+- Open NextCloud in your browser of choice
 - Click on the user icon in the top right of the screen, and select Apps from the drop down menu
 -	Find the Forms app in the list and click enable
 -	The app will now be fully functional!
 The forms icon will appear on the top toolbar of NextCloud after it has been enabled